p3lim/curseforge-localizations/README.md

 - all strings you want to upload are defined in Lua files using the AceLocale format, e.g;
 	- `L["This is an example"]` or
 	- `L['This is an example']`
+- it is assumed that the keys of the `L` object are the english translations
+  - if you're using tokens instead of phrases as the key you can set the actual enUS translation on CurseForge

 ## Example workflow